emencia/django-blog-lotus/docs/migrations.rst

 From 0.6.0 to 0.6.1
 *******************

-Nothing to do, this is a minor maintenance release about documentation build on readthedocs.
+Nothing to do here, this is a minor maintenance release focused on documentation build for readthedocs.

 From 0.5.2.1 to 0.6.0
 *********************

 * Upgrade ``django-autocomplete-light``;
-* Use the new template block names if you override some of lotus list or details templates;
+* Adjust to the new template block names if you have overridden any of Lotus list or detail templates:

   * ``head_title`` to ``header-title``;
   * ``head_metas`` to ``metas``;
   * ``head_styles`` to ``header-resource``;
   * ``javascript`` to ``body-javascript``;

-* If you mounted Lotus on root url path and standing on removed ``articles/`` path to not pollute root path, you need to mount Lotus on path like ``blog/`` or even ``articles/``;
+* If you had mounted Lotus on the root URL path and relied on the now-removed ``articles/`` path to avoid cluttering the root, you should remount Lotus on paths like ``blog/`` or ``articles/``;
-* If you used Lotus for a single language site, now you may be able to disable ``LocaleMiddleware``;
+* If you used Lotus for a single language site, you might now have the option to disable ``LocaleMiddleware`` middleware;
-* Now you are able to edit Lotus crumb titles for index views, see settings documentation for ``LOTUS_CRUMBS_TITLES``;
+* You can now edit Lotus breadcrumb titles for index views.
+Consult the settings documentation for ``LOTUS_CRUMBS_TITLES``.